 It is illegal not to be connected to the municipal electric grid in many areas of Pennsylvania.
-There are many loopholes and exceptions for recreational cabins and other temporary residencies though.
+However, there are many loopholes and exceptions for recreational cabins and other temporary residencies.

 Rainwater harvesting is legal in Pennsylvania.
-However, permanent residences must have an approved source of water, and rainwater is not likely to qualify.
+However, permanent residences must have an approved water source, and rainwater is not likely to qualify.

 See detailed Pennsylvania Off Grid Laws

 Rhode Island state offers many incentives for installing solar systems and has net metering for grid-tied systems.
 However, you may encounter legal issues if you want to disconnect from the electric system completely.
 State law requires homes within 300 feet of a power line to have “electric service.”
 It’s unclear whether this “electric service” can be your solar power system.
 Further, some laws make it illegal to live in a home without any power at all.

 Rainwater harvesting is legal in Rhode Island.
 The water can be contained either aboveground or belowground.
 The state even offers a tax credit of 10% of the cost of installing the system up to $1,000.
 Read more here.
 However, state law does require you to have potable water under pressure in your home — so it is illegal to live a primitive off-grid life where you’d carry well water into your house.
 Further, some places in RI require you to connect to the municipal water service or only allow private well water if you have a large plot of land.